Test Your Knowledge: What You Can and Can’t Do With a Real Estate IRA

 False.
 You have several ways to partner with others to purchase alternative assets.
 This is particularly useful for real estate assets, which tend to have high purchase prices.
 You may partner with:

 - Another investor: This not only gives you access to financial resources, it can be a way to share the risk and to learn from each other

 - A relative: Despite not being able to buy from or sell to a disqualified family member, you are allowed to partner with family members to purchase a new investment

 - A group: Depending on the cost of the asset you are interested in, you may need more than one partner

 How did you do?
 If you got 10 out of 10, congratulations!
 And if you stumbled on a question or two, take heart from knowing that you just improved your understanding of disqualified persons and prohibited transactions.

 Learn More with Entrust

 The Entrust Group is committed to improving self-directed investors’ knowledge.
-You can read more about everything self-directed IRAs on our Learning Center.
-It is your resource for articles written by industry experts, FAQs, webinars, and our reports on topics from real estate investment trends to investing in precious metals.
+You can read more about everything Self-Directed IRAs on our Learning Center.
+It's your resource for articles written by industry experts, FAQs, webinars, and reports on topics from real estate investment trends to investing in precious metals.
 It’s all free and available online when you want it.